MozerWang/MozerWang/README.md

 - 🔭 I’m currently interested in **LLM Alignment**.

+- 📷 I like photography very much (with Nikon ZF).

+- 🏫 I received my B.Eng. degree in June 2023 from Beijing Institute of Technology (BIT).

 - 📫 How to reach me **wangminzheng2023@ia.ac.cn**

 <h5 align="left">If you are also interested in LLM Alignment, welcome to contact me for discussion!🥰🥰🥰</h5>